max-pfi/contdel/README.md

     - pvt_key: the path to your private key
     - ssh_name: the name of the ssh key on digital ocean
 - run `terraform destroy` to destroy the server (will delete all data)

+## Deployment
+- update the version in the `package.json` file
+- add a tag in the format `vX.X.X` to the commit
+- push the tag and wait for the pipeline to finish
+    - a docker image with the tag will be saved to the registry
+- ssh into the server and login to ghcr.io with:
+    - `docker login --username max-pfi ghcr.io`
+    - provide the personal access token
+- navigate to the app directory: `cd /app`
+- run `docker-compose down` to stop the currently running containers
+- change the used image in the `docker-compose.yml`
+    - `vim docker-compose.yml` and enter the correct image tag
+- run `docker-compose up -d` to start the updated application

 ## Authors
 - Max Pfisterer